-ORGOVYX and MYFEMBREE are both newly approved and marketed drugs in the U.S. ORGOVYX is the first and only oral gonadotropin-releasing hormone ("GnRH") receptor antagonist for adult patients with advanced prostate cancer.
-MYFEMBREE is the first and only once-daily oral treatment for the management of heavy menstrual bleeding associated with uterine fibroids in premenopausal women.
-Therefore, we and our collaboration partner, Pfizer, have only recently begun to promote these drug products in the U.S. In addition, we have only recently established our distribution and reimbursement capabilities in the U.S. together with Sunovion, all of which are necessary to successfully commercialize these drug products.

-As a result, we and/or our collaboration partners will be required to expend significant time and resources to market, sell, and distribute these drug products to physicians and the medical community in a credible, persuasive, and compliant manner consistent with applicable laws.
+ORGOVYX and MYFEMBREE are both newly approved and marketed drugs in the U.S. We and our collaboration partner, Pfizer, have only begun to promote these drug products in the U.S. this year.
+In addition, we have only recently established our distribution and reimbursement capabilities in the U.S. together with Sunovion, all of which are necessary to successfully commercialize these drug products.
+Further, RYEQO is a newly approved and marketed drug in Europe.
+As a result, we and/or our collaboration partners continue to expend significant time and resources to market, sell, and distribute these drug products to physicians and the medical community in a credible, persuasive, and compliant manner consistent with applicable laws.
 There is no guarantee that the strategies, tactics and marketing messages, or the distribution and reimbursement capabilities, that we or our collaboration partners have developed will be successful.
 Specifically, for distribution of these drug products, we are heavily dependent on third-party logistics, pharmacy and distribution partners.
-If we or our collaboration partners are unable to perform effectively, our ability to realize the return on our investment in developing these drug products will suffer.
+If we or our collaboration partners are unable to perform effectively, our ability to realize sales targets, and the return on our investment in developing these drug products will suffer.